26 Nov Russian Food to Keep You Warm This Winter

 Tea (Chaj/ Чай)

 Tea drinking is an indispensable element of Russian culture.
-Tea, both black and green, is by far the most popular drink in the country, consumed by most of Russians on a daily basis.
+Black and green tea is by far the most popular drink in the country, consumed by most of Russians on a daily basis.
 Small tea celebrations happen in Russian homes every day, enjoyed together with family and friends.
 Tea often comes along with small sweets, or if served with honey or varenye (home-made jam), acts as a dessert itself.
 Long talks over a cup of tea will not only warm up your body but also your heart.

 Medovukha is a honey-based alcoholic beverage, which usually doesn’t contain more than 16% of alcohol.
 It’s quite easy to prepare, so many Russians make it at home for their own use.
 And the home-made Medovukha is the best you can get!
 If you stay with a local family, ask them to treat you with a shot, or two.
 They will be very pleased to hear that you like it!